Cost of Goods Sold: What It Is & How To Calculate COGS

 Strategic decision-making

-With a close eye on COGS accounting, you can make better decisions.
-COGs gives you the context for strategic financial analysis to inform decisions like investing in new product lines, automation, or new distribution methods.
+When you track COGS closely, you can make better decisions.
+COGS gives you the information you need for strategic financial analysis and helps you decide on new products, automation, or distribution methods.

 Tips for managing and reducing COGS